CptMilk/cptmilk/pages/index.md

     });
   });

-  // When the DOM is fully loaded, fetch and display the counter document.addEventListener("DOMContentLoaded", function() {
+  // When the DOM is fully loaded, fetch and display the visitor counter document.addEventListener("DOMContentLoaded", function() {
     // Hide attribution element if it exists var attribution = document.getElementById("attribution");